 Multi-Agent System (MAS) approaches can be viewed [3][5] as agent centred or organisation centred.
 In general, previous work follows an agent centred approach [4].
-However, the aim of this paper is to study two common individual agent properties-situatedness and adaptation-at an organisation level.
+However, the aim of this paper is to study two common individual agent properties -situatedness and adaptation- at an organisation level.
 In order to do it, we extend the notion of Electronic Institution (EI), which already is an organisation centred MAS.

-The closest approach-that also uses an organisational approach-is \mathcal{M} OISE Inst [13].
-It provides a mechanism similar to EI Governors called Wrapper Manager.
-Hence, each agent uses its own Wrapper Manager to communicate with OrgManager.
-This OrgManager only changes the Organisational Entity state if Wrapper Manager petition does not violate any organisational constraint.
-Thus, we can establish several equivalences with EIs: OrgManager deals with a ContextManager that is equivalent to EI's Scene Managers; Organisational Entity states can be mapped into EI's Information Model; and the organisational constraints of their Organisational Specification correspond to our scene protocols.
-In addition, they also have a normative layer.
-Instead of extending original organisational framework with a new component -like EI's Normative Structure-, they conceive a Global Normative Organisation composed by two organisations: a domain one -the original organisation- plus a supervision one -a new organisation to supervise the original one.
+The closest approach -that also uses an organisational approach- is S- \mathcal{M} OISE+ [13].
+It provides a mechanism similar to EI Governors called OrgBox.
+Hence, each agent uses its own OrgBox to communicate with OrgManager.
+This OrgManager only changes the Organisational Entity state if OrgBox petition does not violate any organisational constraint.
+Thus, we can establish several equivalences with EIs: OrgManagers are equivalent to Scene Managers; Organisational Entity states can be mapped into EI's Information Model; and organisational constraints correspond to our scene protocols.
+In a recent work [14] they add a normative layer over \mathcal{S} - \mathcal{M} OISE+ called \mathcal{S} YNAI.
+Instead of extending original organisational framework with a new component tion composed by two organisations: a domain one -the original organisation plus a supervision one - a new organisation to supervise the original one-.
 And all supervision organisation roles have authority to control domain organisation roles.
 Hence, they reuse mechanisms they already had defined instead of adding new ones.
-Given \mathcal{M} OISE Inst -EI similarity, applying SEI and AEI's extensions to $\mathcal{M}{OISE}^{Inst}$ seems feasible.
+Given MOISE-EI similarity, applying SEI and AEI's extensions to \mathcal{M} OISE seems feasible.

 Regarding the concept of situatedness at organisation level, most of literature interprets it as providing a location notion to MAS participants.
-This idea was introduced by Weyns et. al. [14] as a way to allow local synchronisation of agents in the first Situated MAS approach [15].
+This idea was introduced by Weyns et. al. [15] as a way to allow local synchronisation of agents in the first Situated MAS approach [16].
 The key point is to restrict participants' perceptions depending on their virtual location.
-CArtAgO [16] is also an example of this perception paradigm.
+CArtAgO [17] is also an example of this perception paradigm.
 It provides direct interaction among agents, and also indirect interaction through artifacts.
-But, in both cases, the scope of these interactions is limited to workspaces where these elements are located.
+But, in both cases, the scope of these interactions are limited to workspaces where these elements are located.
 It uses an agent body to situate an agent inside those workspaces; then its location determines which artifacts can be perceived or manipulated by its corresponding agent.
-In this sense, EI's scenes can be regarded as a way of grouping agents that can interact together, which can be interpreted as a virtual location that restricts their perception.
-EASI model [17] goes a step further, and additionally lets agents determine which element they want to perceive.
+In this sense, EI's scenes can be regarded as a way of grouping agents that can interact together, which and be interpreted as a virtual location that restricts their perception.
+EASI model [18] goes a step further, and additionally let agents determine which element they want to perceive.
 They sustain this approach exposing that awareness is an active state.
 Precisely, we see EI's situatedness as an awareness of the world where it is situated.
-A SEI, as a whole, determines its world perception and interaction.
+A SEI as a whole, determines its world perception and interaction.
 A first approach to this EI's situatedness was the Simulator Bridge [6].
 However, we go further by assuming all external agents' interactions are performed in the world.
-A similar approach is detailed in [18], where they explore the idea of controlling physical entities with a MAS.
-They perform a global overview, without detailing changes in EIs, but provide additional ideas like augmentation-providing extra information-of real world elements to MAS agents.
-Our notion of situatedness could be used to provide the same normative environment to different existing systems-updating the Bridge-, like in [19] where they consider using the same Normative Structure in different Contexts.
-However, they study the adaptation of such normative context depending on individual goals, while we perform it according to institutional goals.
-These institutional goals could be initially agreed by participants as suggested in [20], so they will have a connection with the individual goals.
+A similar approach is detailed in [19], where they explore the idea of controlling physical entities with a MAS.
+They perform a global overview, without detailing changes in EIs, but provide elements to MAS agents.